 At a 2001 public hearing, Shell went along with a pro-environment discourse, assuming some of the blame for environmental pollution but completely denying any health risk.
 At this point, former Shell employees took a very firm stand and established a committee to defend their rights.
 Health examinations conducted by the Paulínia City Hall and the Labour Attorney had revealed that 156 of 181 area residents had at least one type of toxic waste in their body.
 In response, Shell filed a lawsuit against the doctors who conducted the examination.
 But the Labour Attorney obtained government funding for another medical study to focus on former employees rather than the entire population.
 This study, too, found credible evidence that the employees had been exposed to hazardous conditions in their work environment.
 Consequently, a public civil action was filed against Shell in 2007 to guarantee the rights of former employees.
 Shell continued to deny having intoxicated its employees, stressing that contaminations had resulted from the natural environment and not the work environment.

-But the labour union played such a powerful role that in 2010, the Labour Court of Justice finally decided that the employees’ plea was fair.
+However, the labour union played such a powerful role that in 2010, the Labour Court of Justice finally decided that the employees’ plea was fair.
 The 1,058 former employees were awarded their rights to healthcare for life and compensation for moral and material damage.
 Shell was also fined $390 million in compensation for moral damages caused to Brazilian society.

 Unlike the Vila Carioca case, in the Paulínia case, blame shifting was less prominent and the complaints were more focused, resulting in victory for the victims.